 At the request of the N.C.
-League of Municipalities, Complete, Inc. was asked to review damages caused by wind and flood to city owned properties in the days following Hurricane Isabel.
+League of Municipalities, Complete, Inc. was asked to review damages caused by wind and flood to city owned properties in the days following weather event Hurricane Isabel.
 The city decided to hire Complete to provide for all of their repairs at prices established by the League.
 Complete also provided FEMA worksheets for the city.

 Plymouth Police Department/ Council Chambers – The worst of the damage was at the historic Plymouth Police Department where the front brick façade had fallen onto a parked police cruiser.
 This uncovered the old walls and what had originally been an ice house.
 All of the windows on the front were damaged and the flat roof required replacement.
 It was obviously very important to keep the P.D. in business.
 The replacement was done with a new brick veneer on a re-poured footer with beautiful arches with thru wall flashings.
 The flat roof was replaced with Modified Bitumen and the interior was restored.
 Careful attention was given to the council chambers which were returned to a beautiful room for the City to conduct its business.
 Some mold remediation was done and the building is now better than ever.